 Brac

-Finding a good anchoring spot in Croatia in an inlet, surrounded by trees, clean waters and silence is one of the best feelings in the world, isn’t it?
-The Adriatic Sea and Croatian coast can provide you with more than enough of that feeling.
+Finding a good anchoring spot in Split Sailing Region in an inlet, surrounded by trees, clean waters and silence is one of the best feelings in the world, isn’t it?
+The Adriatic Sea and Dalmatian coast can provide you with more than enough of that feeling.
 The Croatian coastline has always been a busy nautical route.
 Hidden jewels can be found almost behind every corner.
-Read on to learn more about anchoring in Croatia and explore some of the most beautiful and practical anchorages in the Split region to start with.
+Read on to learn more about anchoring in the Split Sailing Region and explore some of the most beautiful and practical anchorages.

 To most people, the Croatian coastline can be divided into 5 nautical regions and we’ll begin with the Split region.
 Not without a reason, though – this part of the coast has been characterized as the most beautiful since ancient times, while today it looks almost untouched, like a memory of an old, simpler and slower life.
 This region includes bigger and better-known islands like Brač, Hvar, Šolta and Vis, but also some small beauties.
 Let’s start a journey together, shall we?